 The State Administration for Market Regulation (Samr) launched draft anti-monopoly rules targeted at internet platforms on Tuesday, causing a plunge in the share prices of Chinese technology giants Alibaba Group, Tencent Holdings and Meituan-Dianping.

 Among other things, the rules defined what constitutes market dominance as well as monopolistic behaviour, including unfair prices, below-cost sales, restricted transactions and tie-in sales.
-In particular, forcing consumers to choose one internet platform over another is considered an abuse of a platform’s dominant position, Samr said.
+In particular, forcing merchants to choose one internet platform over another is considered an abuse of a platform’s dominant position, Samr said.

 The rules will protect fair market competition and safeguard the interest of consumers, the regulator said.
 The public has until November 30 to provide feedback to the draft regulations.